florianoefsj/blkOreJNI/README.md

 ## Using ##

-Run the java class giving the library's local
+Run the java class giving the local of the fastore library:

     java -Djava.library.path=./fastore blkOreJNI [op] [args]